 This lens has a mostly consistent exterior diameter.
 A small width increase starting in the middle of the zoom ring makes it easy to locate tactilely.

-The conventional mechanically geared zoom ring is large.
+The conventional mechanically geared zoom ring is large and features a normal, 110°, rotation amount.

 This lens does not change size, aiding in a stable balance across the available focal lengths.